 The second reason that many people invest in early-stage companies is due to the belief that the venture asset class can boost the long-term returns of their financial portfolio.

-How startups can help diversify your current portfolio as a new asset class
+How startups can help diversify your current portfolio into a new asset class

 Do you already invest in stocks, bonds, or real estate?
 If I had to guess, I would say it is likely that you already have a mix of two or more of these investments in your portfolio.